 Disclaimer: This is not legal advice for your company to use in complying with the GDPR.
 It simply provides our interpretations of how it will affect people working in growth.
 This information is not the same as legal advice.
 We insist you consult an attorney for advice on applying the law to your specific circumstances.
 You may not rely on this post as legal advice, nor as a recommendation of any particular legal understanding.

-Too busy to sit down and read?
+Too busy to read?
 Listen to the post instead.
 Just click the pink play button below.

 With the General Data Protection Regulation (GDPR) coming into effect in just 6 weeks, are the days of growth at any cost coming to an end?